 As juveniles, Red-eared sliders are mainly carnivorous and become omnivorous as they age.
 They eat and swallow with their head underwater.
 Aside from turtle pellets and vegetables, you can feed your baby red-eared slider worms.

 When feeding Red-eared sliders, it is important to offer a variety of food.
 It helps stimulate the Red-eared slider to eat and provides nutritional balance.
 Wild Red-eared Sliders feed mainly on aquatic plants and small animals, such as crickets, fish, snails, tadpoles, worms, and aquatic insects.
+If you choose snails, you should read my article on the best snails for turtle tanks.

 If you see a red-eared slider in the wild, you should check out my article on what to feed turtles in a pond.